July 22, 2019

 Total workload hours per week: 10

-Infection control requirements, the importance of a commitment to the appropriate reporting of adverse events and the implementation of appropriate first aid measures when a patient displays an adverse reaction to treatment, and to ensure prompt transfer to medical services where necessary will be emphasised.
-The desire to achieve excellence in the practice of acupuncture and to contribute to improving both the quality of life of patients and the wellbeing of the community and the environment will be a key feature in the teaching and learning of this unit.
+Emphasis throughout clinical practice is placed on developing the student’s commitment to infection prevention and control, appropriate reporting of adverse events, the implementation of appropriate first aid measures when required, and referral and prompt transfer to medical services where necessary.
+A key feature throughout the teaching and learning in this unit is focused on achieving excellence in the practice of acupuncture and contributing to improving both the quality of life of patients and the wellbeing of the community and the environment.

 Cheng, X., Cheng, Y., & Deng, L. (2010).
 Chinese acupuncture and moxibustion (3th ed.).
 Beijing: Foreign Languages Press.